-The public offering prices set forth on page i of this Official Statement may be changed from time to time by the initial purchaser of the Bonds (the "Purchaser").
-The Purchaser may offer and sell the Bonds to certain dealers, unit investment trusts, or money market funds at prices lower than the public offering prices set forth on page i of this Official Statement.
+The public offering prices corresponding to the yields set forth on the cover page of this Official Statement may be changed from time to time by the initial purchaser(s) of the Bonds (the "Purchaser").
+The Purchaser may offer and sell the Bonds to certain dealers, unit investment trusts, or money market funds at prices lower than the public offering prices set forth on the cover page of this Official Statement.